-4. To replace the brake pads, use the following procedure. - A. Remove the cap screws securing the caliper holder to the knuckle; then remove the pads.
+4. To replace the brake pads, use the following procedure. - A. Remove the cap screws securing the caliper to the knuckle; then remove the pads.

-- B. Install the new brake pads. - C. Secure the caliper to the knuckle and/or axle housing with the cap screws.
+- B. Install the new brake pads. - C. Secure the caliper to the knuckle and/or axle housing with new "patch-lock" cap screws.
 Tighten to 20 ft-lb.